samply/beam/README.md

 ## Latest version: Samply.Beam 0.8.0 – 2024-07-26

 This new major version includes some bugfixes, dependency upgrades and improvements to `beam-lib`.
-Please check the [Changelog](CHANGELOG.md) for more details.
+Please check the [Changelog](CHANGELOG.md) for details.

 Find info on all previous versions in the [Changelog](CHANGELOG.md).